york9675/YorkNotify/README.md

    If you’re using a free developer account and testing on a physical iPhone, you may need to manually trust the app.
 Go to:
    - **Settings** > **General** > **VPN & Device Management** > **Your Apple ID** > **Trust**.

-4. **Important Note about Code Signing Expiration**:
+> [!WARNING]\
-   If you're using a free Apple Developer account, the app's code signing is only valid for 7 days.
+> If you're using a free Apple Developer account, the app's code signing is only valid for 7 days.
 After that period, the app will no longer launch, and you'll need to reinstall it by re-running the project in Xcode.

 ## Troubleshooting